chrsow/SolTrack/README.md

 # SolTrack

-A tool to find potential developer of a Solana program.
+A tool to find the developer of a Solana program.

 ## Background